- Best Garbage Disposal Reviews

 Some communities require a special permit before you’re allowed to install a new disposal system, while others outright ban them.
 Multiple communities in California have banned individual garbage disposal systems due to the drought that affects the state.

-If you plan on using a garbage disposal system, and you’re connected to a municipal sewage, make sure you read all the rules and regulations that might restrict your options before deciding on a model.
+If you plan on using a garbage disposal system, and you’re connected to municipal sewage, make sure you read all the rules and regulations that might restrict your options before deciding on a model.

 2. Is Your Septic Tank Capable Of Handling The Waste?